Sunday, June 18, is Father's Day and if anyone deserves a celebration to remember, it's your dad.

 You don’t need to live near the ocean to enjoy a day on the shore.
 Grab a lounge chair, pack a lunch and head to the nearest beach or lake for a leisurely day of lounging in the sun.

-Go to a sports game
+Go to a baseball game

 It's baseball season!
 Find a game to attend, whether it's the majors, minors or just the local softball league playing down the street.
 A game’s still a game, no matter where it’s played.